MicrosoftDocs/patterns-practices/patterns-practices/guide/ui-composition-quickstart-using-the-prism-library-5.0-for-wpf.md

 -   **Employee Details view**.
 This view shows the details about the selected employee.
 -   **Employees Projects view**.
 This view displays the list of projects an employee is working on.

+> [!NOTE]
-**Note:** The QuickStart contains TODO comments to help navigate the important concepts in the code.
+> The QuickStart contains TODO comments to help navigate the important concepts in the code.
 Use the Task List window in Visual Studio to see a list of these important areas of code.
 Make sure that **Comments** is selected in the dropdown box of the Task List window.
 If you double-click an item in the list, the code file will open in the appropriate line.

 ## Composing the User Interface